 Additionally, the COUNTIFS function is slightly different from the SUMIFS function and AVERAGEIFs function.

-16. Features Available in Excel for Windows That Are Not Available in Excel for Mac
+16. Features Available in Excel for Windows When Limited for Mac

 Some useful reporting features do not work in Excel for Mac and thus you cannot use them when generating reports for clients who use Mac.
 Besides these reporting features, there are also other features that are incorporated into the Windows version of Excel but are not included in the Mac version of Excel.

 For example, Excel for Windows allows you to set a default location for saving files.
 It can automatically save draft copies of your workbook as you work to minimize your loss if Excel crashes suddenly.
 Windows version of Excel can also allow you to customize the Quick Access Toolbar.
 All these three features are not supported by Excel for Mac.

 Generally, with Excel for Windows, you can preview the workbook in three modes.